Target's Multi-Cultural "Tips" Uncovered In New Lawsuit

 a.
 Food: not everyone eats tacos and burritos;

 b.
 Music: not everyone dances to salsa;

 c.
 Dress: not everyone wears a sombrero;

 d.
 Mexicans (lower education level, some may be undocumented);

 e.
 Cubans (Political refugees, legal status, higher education level); and

 f.
 They may say ‘OK, OK’ and pretend to understand, when they do not, just to save face.”

 Well, I can’t remember the last time I saw someone in a sombrero.

-, Robert Gonzalez, Bulmaro Fabian and Pedro Garcia-Ayala claim that nearly all the management positions were held by Caucasians, who regularly used racial slurs while addressing Hispanic employees, such as “Only a ‘wetback’ can work this hard,” “You got to be Mexican to work like this,” and “What the hell, I’m already sweating like a Mexican,” the employees say in the complaint.
+According to Courthouse News, Robert Gonzalez, Bulmaro Fabian and Pedro Garcia-Ayala claim that nearly all the management positions were held by Caucasians, who regularly used racial slurs while addressing Hispanic employees, such as “Only a ‘wetback’ can work this hard,” “You got to be Mexican to work like this,” and “What the hell, I’m already sweating like a Mexican,” the employees say in the complaint.
 Although Gonzalez complained to human resources, he was met with retaliation by his supervisors.
 He states that his manager used even more racial epithets and would berate him in front of coworkers.

 A Target spokesperson released the following statement: